nodejs/loaders/README.md

 ### Milestone 2: Stability

-- [ ] Provide a way to register loaders from application code, such as `import { registerLoader } from 'module'`. https://github.com/nodejs/node/pull/46826.
+- [ ] Provide a way to register loaders from application code, such as `import { register } from 'node:module'`. https://github.com/nodejs/node/pull/46826.

+- [ ] Support loading source when the return value of `load` has `format: 'commonjs'`.
+See https://github.com/nodejs/node/issues/34753#issuecomment-735921348 and https://github.com/nodejs/loaders-test/blob/835506a638c6002c1b2d42ab7137db3e7eda53fa/coffeescript-loader/loader.js#L45-L50. https://github.com/nodejs/node/pull/47999.

 - [ ] Remove `globalPreload` hook; design a new API to preserve the communications channel from that hook so that we continue to provide a way to communicate between loaders code and application code.
 See https://github.com/nodejs/loaders/discussions/124#discussioncomment-5735397.

-- [ ] Support loading source when the return value of `load` has `format: 'commonjs'`.
-See https://github.com/nodejs/node/issues/34753#issuecomment-735921348 and https://github.com/nodejs/loaders-test/blob/835506a638c6002c1b2d42ab7137db3e7eda53fa/coffeescript-loader/loader.js#L45-L50.

 ### Milestone 3: Usability improvements